Cycle Day 2 or 3 Blood Tests

 On certain individuals, other hormones called androgens (DHEA-S, testosterone) may be drawn.

-For more information on our female diagnostic testing in Pleasant Grove, St. George, Ogden, and Murray, Utah, please do not hesitate to contact Utah Fertility Center at 801-785-5100 today.
+For more information on our female diagnostic testing in Pleasant Grove, St. George, Ogden, Park City and Murray, Utah, please do not hesitate to contact Utah Fertility Center at 801-785-5100 today.
 Our team of Reproductive Endocrinologists look forward to helping you overcome infertility!